 Scenario 2: the ovary releases two yolks at the same time

-In the second scenario, the ovary is releasing two eggs simultaneously.
+In the second scenario, the ovary releases two eggs simultaneously.
 This starts the complete cycle with two yolks at the same time.

 Usually, this results in a double-yolked egg.
 Double yolks are pretty common, especially with younger hens still maturing their reproductive systems.
 Their hormones are not completely balanced yet.

-But in this case, the uterus builds two complete distinct shells around each yolk, resulting in the formation of two eggs at the same time.
-This process takes about 20 hours, and somehow these eggs need to stay completely apart without influencing each other.
-Which is quite striking.
+But in this case, the uterus builds two completely distinct shells around each yolk, resulting in the formation of two eggs at the same time.
+This process takes about 20 hours, and somehow these eggs need to stay completely apart without influencing each other, which is quite striking.

 This leaves us with the last possible scenario.